unt-libraries/untl-metadata-documentation/docs/technical/completing-records.rst

 -   Some information primarily describes what the item is and how it was made -- e.g., creator, contributor, publisher, creation date, resource type
 -   Some fields primarily describe what kind of content the item has and whether it will be useful to the user -- e.g., content description, subjects, coverage
--   We mainly try not keep this information separate and not duplicate it across these fields
+-   We mainly try to keep this information separate and not duplicate it across these fields
 -   *Occasionally* information in could overlap and may be duplicated to reflect that in *specific* cases, e.g.:

     -   A self-portrait is made by the person who is in the image (creator and named person would be the same)